-HTML5 is a mark-up language used to structure and display content in websites.
+HTML5 is a markup language used to structure and display content on websites.
 It provides support to advanced multimedia applications − including audio and video.
 But it also allows us to modify a page’s layout and thus change its appearance.

 In this regard, how can app developers take advantage of it?
-An expert can programme interactive apps with HMTL5 that will be displayed via a browser on any device.
+An expert can programme mobile apps with HMTL5 that can be displayed via a browser on any device.

 HTML5 is indeed one of the most versatile languages for developing web applications and the most widely used for creating non-native apps.

 First of all, it’s worth noting that HTML5 is a very widely used programming language.
 In fact, it’s the standard web programming language since October 2014, so there are always plenty of resources on it to be found.

 In addition, the World Wide Web Consortium (W3C) has bestowed its “Recommended” stamp upon its fifth version.